tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_23/benchmarking.md

 💡 **Key takeaway**: Benchmarking transforms theoretical understanding into practical performance optimization.
 Use empirical data to make informed decisions about which patterns work best for your specific hardware and workload characteristics.

-## Looking Ahead: When you need more control
+## Looking ahead: when you need more control

 The functional patterns in Part V provide excellent performance for most workloads, but some algorithms require **direct thread communication**: